Owen3H/twittxr/README.md

 ```

 ## Disclaimer
-You **must** use this library at your own discretion!
+You **must** use this library at your own discretion!\
 I will not be held accountable for any outcomes that may result from its usage, including and not limited to:
-- Banning/Suspension of your Twitter account.
+- Banning/Suspension of your Twitter/X account.
-- Lawsuits, fines and other Twitter related legal disputes.
+- Lawsuits, fines and other Twitter/X related legal disputes.
 - Hacking of network and/or account when providing a proxy or exposing cookies.